077Jungle/CS149-asst4/README.md

 The 100 points on this assignment are allotted as follows:

-* 16 points:  pagerank performance
+* 16 points:  Pagerank performance
 * 70 points:  BFS performance
-* 14 points:  writeup
+* 14 points:  Write-up

 ## Hand-in Instructions ##